Iraq al-Manshiyya

 Iraq al-Manshiyya (عراق المنشية) was a Palestinian Arab village located 32 km northeast of Gaza City.
 The village contained two mosques and a shrine for Shaykh Ahmad al-Arayni.
 It was depopulated after the 1948 Arab-Israeli War.

 Location

 The village was located 32 km north-east of Gaza, in an area of rolling hills, where the coastal plain and the foothills of the Hebron mountains merged.
 It was on the south side of the highway between al-Faluja to the north-west, and Bayt Jibrin to the east.

 It was also located at the foot of Tell Maqam Shaykh Ahmad al-Arayni, known in Hebrew as Tel Erani.
 It has been speculated that the mound was of Assyrian origin.

 History

+According to one account, the village was established by migrants from a village named Iraq, who named the new settlement Manshiyya ("the built") after their original village, the location of which is unspecified.
+Its residents came from several places, including Egypt, Transjordan, and Bedouin communities.